dhetting/GregoryQuadrature/README.md

-# Gregory
+# GregoryQuadrature
-R package for performing quadrature using Gregory's Method
+R package for performing integration using Gregory's Method